clij/clijx-assistant-simpleitk/readme.md

 This is preliminary right now.

 ## Installation in Fiji
-Follow the installation instructions [here](https://clij.github.io/assistant/installation).
+Follow the installation instructions [here](https://clij.github.io/assistant/installation#extensions).
+At the moment, only Windows and MacOS are supported.

 ## How to build
 Download the Simple-ITK-Java package of your operating system from [here](https://github.com/SimpleITK/SimpleITK/releases),